 Building Fire Safety related risks pose a requirement of being regularly assessed and understood, particularly for Commercial and High Rise Building Fire Safety risks.

 The risk of ‘Fire’ has been ranked seventh, by India Risk Survey 2022 Report – FICCI & Pinkerton.
-According to NCRB (National Crime Records Bureau), a total of 10,037 cases of fire accidents were reported in India in 2019, with 441 persons injured and 10,915 people killed.
+According to NCRB (National Crime Records Bureau), a total of 10,037 cases of fire accidents were reported in India, with 441 persons injured and 10,915 people killed.

 The cause-wise analysis of fire accidents concluded that 42.1% of deaths were related to building fire and accidents in residential buildings.